maliahavlicek/ci_mentor_insights/PORTFOLIO_1_CSS_HTML_ESSENTIALS.md

 Use this section to discuss plans for additional features to be implemented in the future:

 If you end up not developing some features you hoped to implement, you can include those in this section.

-## Technologies Used

-In this section, you should mention the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

-- If you included a js file that isn't your own, add it here.

-- If you included a css file that isn't your own, add it here.

-- Common 3rd party technologies to list:
-  - wirefames
-  - favicons
-  - color palette images
-  - fonts
-  - CSS Frameworks
-  - markdown tables
-  - markdown table of contents

-Please note, if this gets more than 5 items, you may want to break it down into logical subsections

-### Programing Languages
-You should list out the languages you used to create your project

-- [CSS](https://www.w3schools.com/w3css/default.asp) The project uses **CSS** to define DOM appearance.
-- [HTML](https://www.w3schools.com/html/default.asp) The project uses **HTML** to define DOM elements.
-- [Markdown](https://www.markdownguide.org/) Documentation within the readme was generated using markdown

-### Fonts
-Replace this with the fonts you use in your project.
-- [FontAwesome](https://fontawesome.com/icons?m=free) - for icons associated with buttons and inputs
-- [Patrick Hand SC](https://fonts.google.com/specimen/Patrick+Hand+SC) - Google Font's Patrick Hand font was used for headers and home page dialog
-- [Raleway](https://fonts.google.com/specimen/Raleway) - Google's Raleway font was used as the main font

-### Tools
-- [github](https://github.com/) - used for version control of project files and branching out to try different things without adversely affecting a functional set of code
-- [balsamiq](https://balsamiq.com/) - used to create professional looking wire frames.
-- [markdown table generator](https://www.tablesgenerator.com/markdown_tables) - used to help with documentation table formatting
-- [mardown table of contents generator](https://ecotrust-canada.github.io/markdown-toc/) - used to create table of contents (be weary it does have some bugs if you have dashes or trailing spaces in your headers)
-- [colors.co](https://coolors.co/) I used a colors.co's color pallet tool to help pick complementary colors.

 ## Testing